MarieM1202/multiple_linear_regression_analysis/README.md

-# Exemplar: Perform Multiple Linear Regression Analysis
+# Multiple Linear Regression Analysis

 ## Introduction
 This lab focuses on performing a multiple linear regression analysis using a dataset containing a small business's historical marketing promotion data.
 The objective is to estimate the sales from a combination of independent variables, such as TV, radio, and social media promotions.